-Quality control is very important in any food business.
-You need to ensure that any items you have on sale are fresh and good quality, and not over-ripe, if customers receive damaged or rotten food they may not order again.
+Quality control is very important in any food business - you need to ensure that any items on sale are fresh and of good quality.

 This does not mean that everything you sell has to be physically perfect like in supermarkets.
 Fruit and vegetables with marks or blemishes are still good to eat - you may also be able to get Class II produce at a slightly cheaper price.

-- Always open up any plastic packaging straight away, to allow the air to circulate.
+- For most fruit and vegetables, open up any plastic packaging straight away to allow for air circulation

-- Some fruit and vegetables damage easily and should be handled with care.
-When packing bags or boxes, or stacking crates of produce, make sure any more fragile items such as tomatoes or plums are put on the top.
+- Some fruit and vegetables damage easily and should be handled with care - when packing bags or boxes make sure fragile items are placed on the top

-- Ensure that all staff and volunteers understand the importance of these procedures - include tips on handling fresh produce in your induction.
+- Ensure that all staff and volunteers understand the importance of these procedures by including training on how to handle fresh produce during induction

 Click on the links to find out more: